XRPLF/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 1. The domain claims ownership of the validator:

-    - Serve an `xrp-ledger.toml` file, following all the [requirements described in this document](#serving-the-file), from the domain in question.
+    - Serve an `xrp-ledger.toml` file, following all the requirements described in this document, from the domain in question.

     - In that `xrp-ledger.toml` file, provide a `[[VALIDATORS]]` entry with the validator's master public key in the `public_key` field.

 2. The validator claims ownership of the domain:

     - Ensure that you have access to the validator-keys.json file that you created when first setting up your validator.
-If you have lost your keys or the keys have been compromised, please [revoke your keys](run-rippled-as-a-validator.html#revoke-validator-keys) and generate new keys.
+If you have lost your keys or the keys have been compromised, [revoke your keys](run-rippled-as-a-validator.html#revoke-validator-keys) and generate new keys.

         Note: Recall that your validator-keys.json file should be stored **in a location not on your validator**.